pnnl-predictive-phenomics/csc040-gem/README.md

 # csc040

-Genome scale model of Rhodococcus.
+This is a memote repository for a genome scale model of the *Rhodococcus* (csc040) member of the CarbStor community.
+Current and past memote reports can be found at https://pnnl-predictive-phenomics.github.io/csc040